This is the online version our newsletter. You can download the print version here.

-In addition to school-related items on this year’s ballot, residents will be asked to vote on the Albany Public Library’s 2022-23 budget proposal and choose people to fill four seats on the library’s Board of Trustees.
+In addition to school-related items on this year’s ballot, residents will be asked to vote on the Albany Public Library’s 2023-24 budget proposal.

-The proposed increase would mean the owner of a $150,000 home would pay approximately $5.98 more in library taxes next year.
+The proposed increase would mean that the owner of a $150,000 home would pay approximately $11.16 more in library taxes next year.

 There are no library Board of Trustees positions up for election this year.